WojciechGal/Workshop_4/README.md

-# Warsztat_4
+# Workshop_4
-Połączenie REST API z wyświetlaniem danych za pomocą JSON-a/AJAX-a.
+Combination of REST API with visualizing data by JSON/AJAX.